Flourless Banana Bread

 • Almond flour.
 My #1 tip for baking with almond flour is to use blanched almond flour and NOT almond meal.
 The latter is made with almond skins, which yields a chewier texture and crumbly bread.
 If you don’t have almond flour, use equal portions of oat flour or a gluten-free flour blend.

 • Sugar.
-Totally optional and only if you prefer your banana bread sweeter.
-I used white sugar, but maple syrup or a sugar-free sweetener like allulose works.
+Totally optional, and only if you prefer your banana bread sweeter.
+I used white sugar, but maple syrup or a sugar-free sweetener, such as allulose, also works.

 • Baking powder.
-Leavening agent that helps the bread rise and develop air bubbles.
+This leavening agent helps the bread rise and develop air bubbles.
 Don’t substitute with baking soda, as it won’t have the same effect.

 • Cinnamon.
 My favorite spice for pairing with banana bread!